SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

   <summary><b>Description</b></summary>

   The editors will publish the draft version of the data model, if considered stable enough, based on the output of `step 8` (i.e. UML class diagram) and `step 11` (entity tables).
 The draft data model will be published on the collaborative tool selected.

 </details>

 <details>
   <summary><b>Rules and Guidelines</b></summary>

+Publication as a Working Draft does not imply endorsement by the Working Group members or its representatives.
+This is a draft model and may be updated, replaced or made obsolete by other model at any time.
+It is inappropriate to cite this model as other than work in progress.
+Comments on the model are invited.
+Further details on `Step 13`

 </details>

 <details>